ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 1. Graph your linearized data.
 2. Fit a line to your linearized graph.

-You will have to find the uncertainty in $k$, by calculating how the uncertainty in the slope propagates through your calculation of $k$ from it.
+You will have to find the uncertainty in $k$ by calculating how the uncertainty in the slope propagates through your calculation of $k$ from it.
 The equation you should use is [Eq](#Eq-uncertainty).

 :::Question
 a) What is the expression for the slope of your line?

 b) What is the $k$ value from your fit data?

-c) What is the uncertainty $\delta k$ in your $k$ value?
+c) What is the uncertainty, $\delta k$, in your $k$ value?
 :::

 ::::::